nickcostanzo-work/expo-starter/README.md

 This is an [Expo](https://expo.dev) project template.

 It includes configuration for -
--Tamagui  (styling)
+- Tamagui  (styling)
--Google Fonts
+- Google Fonts
--Firebase (firebase)
+- Firebase (firebase)
--Yarn Package Manager
+- Yarn Package Manager
--Typescript
+- Typescript

 ## Get started

-1. Clone this repo, download the source code, whatever you desire.  .gitignore is completely commented out, which leads to the next step.
+1. Clone this repo, download the source code, whatever you desire.
+2. Run `yarn install` to install the dependencies.
-2. Uncomment all .gitignore files in .gitignore
+3. Uncomment all .env related files in .gitignore
+4. Create a firebase project for your app, add a web app, and get your credentials. (no need to create andoird / ios apps, this is just for initial config)
+5. Run `yarn expo start -c` to start the app.

 In the output, you'll find options to open the app in a